-Bostchons are tiny, compact and can fit in your bag if you want them too.
-They will weight a max of 12-18 pounds and are long-lived at 13-15 years.
-They will usually be snow white, with big black eyes and a tiny nose.
+Bostchons are tiny, compact, and can fit in your bag if you want them to.
+They will weigh a max of 12-18 pounds and are long-lived at 13-15 years.
+They will usually be snow white, with big black eyes and tiny noses.

-They shed very little despite their fluffy coat, so don’t worry about grooming.
+Bostchons shed very little despite their fluffy coat, so don’t worry about grooming.
 Just make sure to keep mats out of their coats.
-They are energetic and tend to be intelligent, easy to train, but a little loud.
+They are energetic, intelligent, and easy to train but a little loud.
 Bostchons prefer to be lap dogs.

 Boston Bulldogs are so incredibly adorable; it’s hard not to smile when you see them.
 They have sweet faces due to the mix of both the Bulldog and Boston Terrier.
 Their flat faces, although cute, means they will inherit brachycephalic breathing issues.

 Because the English Bulldog can get quite large, the weight of the Boston Bulldog can vary significantly and can be anywhere from 12 to 50 pounds.
 It’s recommended to be prepared for the biggest possible weight.
 A larger house or apartment is better for these pups to be happy long-term.

 Weekly brushing is necessary because they shed year-round, though their short coat makes it easy to keep clean.
 Monthly washing should be considered if their coat becomes too oily.

 One of the stranger mixed breeds due to the difference in size, the Boston Lab is the combination of the Lab and the tiny Boston Terrier.
 You can expect a smart, genial, friendly, and people-focused dog because of the positive qualities adapted from both parents.